twse/random-stuff/README.md

 This repository contains random stuff.
 * **Cyrano Text**: TrueType Unicode font based on Cyrano Nouveau (2009) from the Typophile forums by MrMoto with some glyphs modified.
 Created using FontCreator 5.6 (2007). **Moderator's note:** Both fonts are named after Cyrano de Bergerac.
 * **Generic Menu**: TrueType Unicode font based on the Made in Wario font.
 Thanks goes to Jackster from Spriters Resource for ripping the font.
 * **Icons.zip**: Icons based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs of the past and present.
 Requires OS/2 2.0 or higher under a file system that supports long filenames, e.g. HPFS or FAT32. (**Note:** Created with OS/2 Icon Editor.
-See below for commercial software credits; freeware, open source, public domain and shareware credits available at http://bobsgame.wikia.com/wiki/Extras)
+See Third-Party Notices.md for commercial and unsupported freeware credits; freeware, open source, public domain and shareware credits available at http://bobsgame.wikia.com/wiki/Extras)
 * **LTROL Font**: TrueType Unicode font based on the font in the American version of Lufia: The Ruins of Lore (2003), excluding random glyphs which replaces portions of the Hiragana subset.
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 This font is not licensed or endorsed by ATLUS U.S.A., Inc. or SQUARE ENIX, Inc.
 * **names.csv**: Names for adding in the [Mozilla credits list](https://www.mozilla.org/credits).
 In the early days, Dawn Endico was responsible for updating the list through CVS. **Moderator's note:** We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
 If you need to add someone you have to use the form at the end of this page.
 * **PSF Contributor Signatories.htm**: Includes people who received the contributor form from the Python Software Foundation (partial list only).